Arrival card: Information on the card itself

+Electronic arrival cards

+Some countries which have retired physical arrival cards, switched to requiring passengers to submit their arrival cards electronically, for example Singapore, Malaysia and Thailand.

 United Kingdom

 Non-EEA citizens were formerly required to complete a landing card on entry to the United Kingdom.
 The traveller was required to present the completed form at the Border Force desk at the point of entry.
 The form was usually supplied by the airline, train or ferry company.

 In the UK, the landing card system was governed by the Immigration Act 1971, schedule 2 paragraph 5, which states;

-In August 2017, the UK Home Office announced that landing cards will be completely scrapped as part of digital border transformation and modernisation.
+In August 2017, the Home Office announced that landing cards would be completely scrapped as part of digital border transformation and modernisation.
 It was expected this change would come into effect by the autumn.
 Landing cards were abolished for all passengers effective 20 May 2019.

 Notably absent from the landing card was information on the purpose of the trip, destination, or any items brought into the country.
 Additional information requested from travellers was their occupation and the port of their last departure.